 Stable performer over recent years

-Yet despite its economic strength, Belgium has recently found it difficult to maintain its international standing.
-This is in part due to a succession of external shocks.
-Like all euro area nations, the country suffered from the global financial and economic crisis and was forced to bail out some of its banks.
-In combination with these economic shocks, a series of terror attacks on the country had a non-negligible impact on the economy.
-This reinforced the country’s preexisting public-debt problem and required significant budgetary adjustment, with the result that public investments in infrastructure and in education have declined below a healthy level, with the consequences already visible.
-From a structural perspective, Belgium is also home to one of the most significant separatist movements in Europe, a fact that has produced public institutions that are both complex and fragile, undermining efficiency.
+Like all euro zone countries, Belgium suffered from the global financial and economic crisis, and was forced to bail out some of its banks.
+In combination with these economic shocks, the 2015 European migration crisis and the 2016 terror attacks on the country had a non-negligible influence on political and economic developments.
+These shocks reinforced the country’s pre-existing public-debt problem, which still requires politically difficult fiscal adjustments.
+One visible result is that public investments in infrastructure and education have declined below a healthy level, with consequences already visible.

 Focusing on reform, avoiding infighting

 The government has committed to avoiding institutional infighting, resolving to focus instead on structural and socioeconomic reforms.
 It has had some success in this regard.
 Belgium’s main policy challenge is that of successfully balancing economic growth with social inclusion, both among economically weak native Belgians and within its foreign-born population.
 Belgium must manage this while capping government spending, particularly with regard to social expenditures, and reinforcing the long-term sustainability of public finances.
 Future public pension liabilities, which represented close to 180% of GDP in 2002 (Flawinne et al. 2013), are a critical concern here.
 Planned pension reforms are progressing.